cudail/snolf-rb2/README.md

 ### Everybody's Snolf

 The command `everybodys_snolf` can will force all character to play like Snolf, including characters from other mods.
 This could potentially be unstable and not play nicely with other mods.
 Use at your own risk.
-It can be called with no argument to toggle Everybody's Snolf mode on or off or called with `0` or `1` to disable and enable respectively.
+It can be called with no argument to toggle Everybody's Snolf mode on or off or called with `on` or `off` to enable and disable respectively.

 By default this mode will also override the default life count portion of the heads up display in order to display an altered character name.
 This behaviour can be changed with the `everybodys_snolf_name_override` command.
 Setting this to `0` will return to the HUD to normal. `1` is the default value and shows an altered character name. `2` will disable the life count entirely.
 This is for compatibility with other mods.
 Calling the command without any argument will toggle between `0` and `1`.

 ### Gameplay aids

 Because levels can be very difficult to complete with Snolf there are a bunch of commands to make the game a bit easier.
-All commands can be called with `0` to disable or `1` to enable, or no argument to toggle.
+All commands can be called with `on` to disable or `off` to enable, or no argument to toggle.

 * `snolf_inf_rings`: Ring count forced to 999
 * `snolf_inf_lives`: Extra life is refunded on death